roolebo/tianocore.github.io/Commit Message Format.md

-{{CommitProcess}}
 This page documents our source control commit message format.

-This format is also documented in [https://edk2.svn.sourceforge.net/svnroot/edk2/trunk/edk2/MdePkg/Contributions.txt Contributions.txt] which may be available in the source tree as well.
+This format is also documented in [Contributions.txt](https://edk2.svn.sourceforge.net/svnroot/edk2/trunk/edk2/MdePkg/Contributions.txt) which may be available in the source tree as well.

 Use this format for commit messages, and when providing the log message for a patch.

-=Commit message format=
+# Commit message format

 <pre>
 Pkg-Module: Brief-single-line-summary